smuktevi/smuktevi.github.io/docs/about.md

-<h1>Venkata Sai V. Muktevi (Vishu)</h1>
+<h1 style="text-align: center;">Venkata Sai V. Muktevi (Vishu)</h1>

 <div class="resume-button">
   <a href="./../images/Venkata-Sai-Muktevi-Resume-Aug-2023.pdf" target="_blank">View Resume</a>
 </div>

+> "It is a capital mistake to theorize before one has data."
+> - Arthur Conan Doyle
 ## Professional

 ### I currently

-work as a data scientist on the Microsoft Edge browser with data coming in from millions of users from all over the world.
+work as a data scientist on the Microsoft Edge browser processing and analyzing data coming in from millions of users from all over the world.
 I have become increasingly involved with ways to understand our users better in order to provide them with the right features and tools they need to browse the web.

-> "The Web as I envisaged it, we have not seen it yet.
-The future is still so much bigger than the past."
-> - Tim Berners-Lee

 More specifically, I'm part of efforts in building models and deploying them on the client to understand user needs and behavior from client signals without having to use server-side data for user segmentation.
 I'm also a part of uncovering heterogeneity effects in our experiments due to user segments that arise because of multiple factors.
 I help design and reiterate on features and additions in our product.
 Though my title says data scientist I would place myself more as a data and software professional - finding the sweet spot between working as a data scientist and software engineer.